How to Start an LLC in New Mexico? (Complete Guide)

 A neatly stacked bank cards

-The first person named in the Articles of Organization should apply for an EIN and open one business checking and savings account with this number.
+The first person named in your Articles of Organization should apply for the EIN and use it to open the accounts.
+This keeps everything clean from day one.

-By keeping your personal and business accounts separate, you will lower the chances of LLCs piercing the corporate veil and losing your personal assets in the event of a lawsuit.
+By keeping your finances separate, you'll protect yourself from LLCs piercing the corporate veil — and protect your personal assets if your business ever faces a lawsuit.

 • General business license